 Nathan’s Famous has been “more than just the best hot dog” since 1916.
 In fact, the Coney Island-based chain is one of the original fast-food restaurants.
 The products are available in all 50 states, and around the world from Egypt to Malaysia.
 But beyond its delicious sausages and huge impact lies a rich untapped history.

-Read more below and join us for our next tour of the Secrets of Coney Island, where you’ll learn about the secrets of not just Nathan’s but the fascinating, lesser known history of the entire area:
+Read more below and join us for a tour of the Secrets of Coney Island, where you’ll learn about the secrets of not just Nathan’s but the fascinating, lesser known history of the entire area.

 10. Nathan’s Famous Has The Oldest Beer License in NYC